 Make sure you resolve the most simple security problems first, then beef up your system with all the measures suggested by security experts, and finally submit it to the dexterity of ethical hackers for a thorough evaluation.

 "It takes a more sophisticated attacker to gain access to a more robust organization, and thus it takes more skill, time, and effort on the part of the security testers."
 Georgia Weidman

-If you desire to know about our security testing services for your company, you can contact us here.
+If you want to know about our security testing solution for your company, you can contact us here.
 I hope you enjoyed reading this post, the third in the Tribe of Hackers Red Team series.
 See you soon!